 Instead of a box spring mattress retailers are selling things like a Bunkie Board which add very little height to a bed.
 It’s only 1.5 inches thick.

-One reason mattresses are so much higher than they were 20 years ago is people are more selective and things like a pillow top or extra foam layers add to the height.
+One reason mattresses are so much higher than they were 20 years ago is people are more selective and things like a pillow top or extra foam layers which add to the height.
 Also, the style is a larger, thicker mattress.
-For some that extra height spells luxury.
+For some, that extra height spells luxury.

 Another reason is the rise in popularity of platform beds, which have a strong enough foundation to support a mattress without box springs.
-So you need a thicker mattress.
+So you need a thicker mattress if you want a taller bed.
 If you have a box spring and mattress together, they’re much higher than a standard bed.

 Typically a low profile mattress is under 6 inches deep.